-We are pleased to share with you our Sustainability Report for the fiscal year 2023, representing the ongoing journey initiated in 2021 towards a sustainable future for Drake & Scull International PJSC's (hereinafter referred to as "DSI") sustainability journey and our transition towards a promising future.
+We are pleased to share with you our inaugural Sustainability Report for the fiscal year 2020, which forms the foundation of Drake & Scull International PJSC's (hereinafter referred to as "DSI") sustainability journey and our transition into a brighter future.

-For all forthcoming reports, it is anticipated that the release date will be within 90 days after the end of our fiscal year (which ends on March 31 or before our Annual General Meeting, whichever occurs first
+For all subsequent reports, it is expected that the issuance date will be within 90 days after the end of our fiscal year (which would fall on March 31) or before our Annual General Meeting, whichever comes first.

-This report encompasses DSI's activities from January 1, 2023, to December 31, 2023, unless otherwise specified.
-Quantitative data for the previous two years (2022 and 2023) is included for most sections of the quantitative information, facilitating for comparison and thorough assessment.
+This report covers the activities of DSI from January 1, 2020, to December 31, 2020, unless stated otherwise.
+Data for the past three years (2018, 2019 and 2020) is provided for most of the quantitative information, to allow for comparison and sound assessment.